PLEASE SHARE ELECTRONICALLY ♻ DO

 7. “Money Talks” Part 1 of 3: Donate to environmental organizations that are doing something about global warming.[9]

-through the legal system and by other means to get governments and large
+environmental abuse issues.
+Some work through the legal system and by other

-corporations to shift in a direction that will make bigger improvements than we
+means to get governments and large corporations to shift in a direction that

-can as individuals.
 NOT all environmental organizations are created equal.
-If
+If you’re looking at one

-you’re looking at one that supports biofuels or biomass[10]
+that supports biofuels or biomass[11]

 energy production, it probably has connections to “new energy” tycoons that